-"Adversity doesn’t mean you cannot pursue medicine"
+"Having an adversity doesn’t mean you can't pursue Medicine"

 "Going into operating theatres as a student was incredible"